Q: Turnaround time – what is it, why is it important, and how does it apply to my drug testing program?

 - Results Reporting – In some circumstances results, regardless of the final result, are reported to a Medical Review Officer (MRO) who analyze the results before then releasing them directly to the client.
 Other times a MRO is not needed and results are reported directly from the laboratory management system to the client.

-Before coming to the lab, the first step in the specimen lifecycle – the collection – can significantly influence turnaround times.
+Before coming to the lab, the first step in the drug test specimen lifecycle – the collection – can significantly influence turnaround times.
 Our collectors are trained to follow standardized processes at every location to help control the integrity of the specimens and the drug test results.
 Many collection sites are electronically enabled, allowing them to complete collections using an electronic chain of custody form (eCCF), which saves paper and generates more accurate timestamps.
 As soon as the collection is complete, the specimen and any necessary documentation is packaged and shipped to the laboratory.

 Once the specimen leaves a collection site, factoring logistics into the turnaround time equation can be complex.
 For instance, if the collection takes place at the employer’s location or at a collection site outside of the Quest Diagnostics collection site network, we have little to no control over the transportation logistics of that specimen or the accuracy of the collection time.
 To combat these uncontrolled variables, we recommend using a collection site within our Patient Service Center (PSC) network for faster, more consistent turnaround times.
 How much faster?
 Looking at the past three years of data, drug test specimens collected at PSCs yield final test results on average about 4 hours faster than specimens collected at sites not owned and operated by Quest Diagnostics.